stefanopog/node-red-contrib-ibmconnections/README.md

 ## The Simple Search node
-This node performs a Simple Search on IBM Connections, based on flexible and customizable search criteria
+This node performs a Simple Search on HCL Connections, based on flexible and customizable search criteria

 # LOGIN configuration node